mozilla/data-docs/datasets/other/socorro_crash/reference.md

 [STMO Source](https://sql.telemetry.mozilla.org/queries/53884/source)

 ### Scheduling
 The job is schedule on a nightly basis on airflow.
 The dag is available under [`mozilla/telemetry-airflow:/dags/socorro_import.py`](https://github.com/mozilla/telemetry-airflow/blob/930790116d8d5c924cd61a07311fc8a34340f3d6/dags/socorro_import.py).

 ### Schema
-The source schema is available on the [`mozilla/socorro` github repository](https://raw.githubusercontent.com/mozilla/socorro/master/socorro/schemas/crash_report.json
+The source schema is available on the [`mozilla/socorro` GitHub repository](https://raw.githubusercontent.com/mozilla/socorro/master/socorro/schemas/crash_report.json
 ).
-This schema is transformed into a SparkSQL structure and serialized to parquet after transforming column names from camelCase to snake_case.
+This schema is transformed into a Spark-SQL structure and serialized to parquet after transforming column names from `camelCase` to `snake_case`.

 ### Code Reference